 Now it’s time to add shrimp.

+FETA CHEESE.
 Followed by feta cheese on top of the shrimp.
 Close the lid, set to Manual, 3 minutes, High Pressure.

 Once done, use Quick Release to release pressure.

-Instant Pot Orzo with Shrimp, Tomatoes and Feta is done!
+Instant Pot Shrimp Orzo is done!

-How to store Leftover Orzo
+How to store leftover Shrimp Orzo

 Store leftovers in an airtight container in the fridge for up to 4 days.
 Keep in mind that the orzo will soak up some of the sauce so it will need extra liquid when reheating.
 Simply add a little bit of water, or broth.
 If you get a chance to try this tomato orzo recipe, let me know what you think in the comments.